We help past and present practising

 Who we are

 The BBA exists to help past and present practising members of the bar in England and Wales, including the judiciary, and their families and dependants.
-The criteria are that the applicant is needy and worthy.
+The criteria are that the applicant is needy and deserving.
 The aim is, wherever possible, to overcome the problem and rebuild the applicant’s life and career.

 There is a wide range of reasons for needing help, there can be serious long-term or terminal illness, shorter health scares or accidents affecting income for weeks or months, unexpected financial problems due to circumstances beyond the beneficiary’s control, problems of old age.